Thejas027/DSA-Questions/README.md

 # Strive Data Sheet Problems 🚀

-Welcome to the Algorithm Practice Repository!
-This repository is a comprehensive collection of solutions to algorithmic problems, covering a wide range of topics in Data Structures and Algorithms. 📚💡
+Welcome to the Strive Data Sheet Problems repository!
+This repository is a comprehensive collection of solutions to problems from Strive's data sheets. 📚💡 langauge used is Cpp and even for some of the questions Java code is also available.
 ## Table of Contents 📖

 1. [Array Series](#array-series)